Mouth Swab Drug Test Vs. Urine Drug Test

-Many companies have started using the oral mouth swab drug test as the drug screening of choice to prevent adulteration, tampering, and most importantly, convenience.
+Many companies have started using the mouth swab drug test as the drug screening of choice to prevent adulteration, tampering, and most importantly, convenience.

 Table Of Contents:

 - Overview Of Urine Drug Test and Oral Saliva Drug Test

 - Process of Conducting a Urine Drug Test and Oral Saliva Drug Test